Chapter 14 - Evaluation of the “dizzy” patient

 Most other causes of vertigo appear in attacks or with clear precipitation.
 We will discuss these causes in the following sections.

 Benign positional vertigo.
 If movement precipitates attacks of vertigo considered BPV, vertebrobasilar artery insufficiency or cervicogenic causes.
 Of these, BPV is by far the most common.
 This may develop spontaneously in the elderly, or may be provoked by head trauma.
 The head positions that classically bring on attacks include looking up (such as when trying to reach a high shelf), bending over to tie one’s shoes and rolling over in bed.
 Several seconds after the head movement, the vertigo begins quite suddenly.
 The vertigo reaches a maximum within seconds of onset and gradually improves over 15 to 60 seconds, sometimes leaving the patient feeling queasy, but otherwise unharmed.
-The Hall Pike, or Nylan-Barany maneuver (see figure) can often reproduce the symptoms.
+The Hall Pike, or Nylan-Barany maneuver (see Figure 6-10) can often reproduce the symptoms.
 Treatment with the cannilith repositioning maneuver is often effective.
 Because this probably is due to loose otoliths in the inner ear, and since these are composed of calcium carbonate crystals, they may dissolve on their own over a period of weeks to months.
 This will terminate the tendency to have these attacks.
 However, they can return as more otoliths become liberated at some future date.

 Cervicogenic vertigo.
 Cervicogenic vertigo is typically provoked by movement or sustained postions of the neck.
 There is usually upper neck pain and often restriction of motion in the area.
 Usually, the symptom of vertigo begins quickly when the neck is moved and remains during the period of sustained head position.
 The amount of vertigo (and any nystagmus) is typically much less than with BPV.
 This is not common, although it can be seen after head and neck injuries.